-DES CRIPTION (A) FFY (B) FFY (C) FFY (D) Total

-1 INITIAL CONTRACT ALLOCATION

-2 FIRST THREE MONTHS CONTRACT EXPENDITURES 1

-3 AVERAGE PERCENT EXPENDED IN FIRST THREE MONTHS

-(Divide line 2 by line 1.) l uostod an advan
+DES CRIPTION (A) FFY (B) FFY (C) FFY (D) Total 1 INITIAL CONTRACT ALLOCATION 2 FIRST THREE MONTHS CONTRACT EXPENDITURES 1 3 AVERAGE PERCENT EXPENDED IN FIRST THREE MONTHS (Divide line 2 by line 1.)

-First three months expenditures need only be provided for the years in which you requested an advance. you do not have this information, call your consultant and he or she will assist you.
+1 Immediate contract expenditures must be supported through invoices, purchase orders, timesheets and/or other substantiating documentation and cannot exceed the expected cash needs of the recipient within the initial three months.
+Expenditures need only be provided for the years in which you requested an advance.
+If you do not have this information, call your consultant and he or she will assist you.

-MAXIMUM ADVANCE ALLOWED CALULATION:
+MAXIMUM ADVANCE ALLOWED CALCULATION:

-Cell D3

-X \$

-=
+Х \$ =

-Cell D3

-DEM Award
+Cell D3 DEM Award MAXIMUM

-MAXIMUM

 (Do not include any match) ADVANCE